walterhiggins/WMPJS/README.md

     exports.jumps = jumps;

 #### Breaking out of loops
 There are times when you'll want to break out of a loop early.
-If for example, you only want to display a list of players who have actually jumped - that is - players whose jump count is greater than zero.
+Let's say you only want to display a list of players who have actually jumped - that is - players whose jump count is greater than zero.
 You can break out of a loop early using the Javascript *break* statement.
 Take a look at the following listing to see an example of the *break* statement:

 <caption>Listing 11.6: Breaking out of loops.</caption>

     var playerSort = require('playerSort');

-    var jumps = function( sender ) {
+    function jumps( sender ) {
       var players = bukkit.players();
       players.sort( playerSort.byJumps );
       players.reverse();